Deformations of Rational T-Varieties: Decompositions of Polyhedral Divisors

 \section{Decompositions of Polyhedral Divisors}

 Let $Y$ be a smooth projective curve and let $\D$ be a proper polyhedral divisor on $Y$ with $\delta = \tail(\D)$.
-We describe how to construct deformations of $X=X(\D)$ in degree $0$.
-The construction is based on decomposing a coefficient $\Delta = \DP$ as a sum of polyhedra.
+We describe how to construct deformations of $X=X(\D)$ with $T$ acting on the total space and preserving fibers.
+The construction is based on decomposing a coefficient $\DP$ of $\D$ as a sum of polyhedra.

-\begin{defn} An $r$-parameter \emph{Minkowski decomposition} of a polyhedron $\Delta$ with tailcone $\delta$ is a decomposition
+\begin{defn} An \emph{$r$-parameter Minkowski decomposition} of a polyhedron $\Delta$ with tailcone $\delta$ is a decomposition

-as Minkowski sum such that $\tail(\Delta^s)=\delta$ for $0\leq s \leq r$. \end{defn}
+as Minkowski sum such that $\tail(\Delta^i)=\delta$ for $0\leq i \leq r$. \end{defn}

-\begin{defn} A Minkowski decomposition as above is said to be \emph{admissible} if it satisfies one of the following equivalent properties: \begin{enumerate} \item For each $u \in \delta^\vee \cap M$, at most one $\face({\Delta^s},{u})$ has no lattice vertices. \item For each $u \in \delta^\vee \cap M$, at most one of the evaluations $\min\pair{\Delta^s}{u}$ is not an integer. \item For each vertex $v \in \Delta$, at most one of the corresponding vertices of the $\Delta^s$ is not a lattice point. \end{enumerate} For example,
+\begin{defn} A Minkowski decomposition as above is said to be \emph{admissible} if it satisfies one of the following equivalent properties: \begin{enumerate} \item For each $u \in \delta^\vee \cap M$, at most one $\face({\Delta^i},{u})$ has no lattice vertices. \item For each $u \in \delta^\vee \cap M$, at most one of the evaluations $\min\pair{\Delta^i}{u}$ is not an integer. \item For each vertex $v \in \Delta$, at most one of the corresponding vertices of the $\Delta^i$ is not a lattice point. \end{enumerate} For example,

 is an admissible one-parameter decomposition of a non-lattice polyhedron with tailcone $0$. \end{defn}